Philip Doddridge: Early life

-Philip Doddridge was born in London the last of the twenty children of Daniel Doddridge (d 1715), a dealer in oils and pickles.
+Philip Doddridge was born in London, the last of the twenty children of Daniel Doddridge (d 1715), a dealer in oils and pickles.
 His father was a son of John Doddridge (1621–1689), rector of Shepperton, Middlesex, who was ejected from his living following the Act of Uniformity of 1662 and became a Nonconformist minister, and a great-nephew of the judge and MP Sir John Doddridge (1555–1628).
 Philip's mother, Elizabeth, considered to have been the greater influence on him, was the orphan daughter of the Rev John Bauman (d.
 1675), a Lutheran clergyman who had fled from Prague to escape religious persecution, during the unsettled period following the flight of the Elector Palatine.
 In England, the Rev John Bauman (sometimes written Bowerman) was appointed master of the grammar school at Kingston upon Thames.

 Before Philip could read, his mother began to teach him the history of the Old and New Testament from blue Dutch chimney-tiles on the chimney place of their sitting room.
 In his youth, Philip Doddridge was educated first by a tutor employed by his parent then boarded at a private school in London.
 In 1712, he then attended the grammar school at Kingston-upon-Thames, where his maternal grandfather had been master.
 The school's master when Doddridge attended, was Rev Daniel Mayo (1672-1733), the son of John Bauman's friend Richard Mayo, ejected vicar of Kingston-upon-Thames.

 His mother died on 12 April 1711, when he was eight years old.
-Four years later his father died, on 17 July 1715.
+His father died on 17 July 1715.
 He then had a guardian named Downes who moved him to another private school at St Albans, where he was much influenced by the Presbyterian minister Samuel Clarke of St Albans.
 Downes squandered Doddridge's inheritance, leaving the orphaned 13-year-old Philip Doddridge destitute in St Albans.
 Here, Clarke took him on, treating him as a son, guiding his education and encouraging his call to the ministry; they remained lifelong friends.
-Doddridge preached at the funeral of his older friend, remarking: "To him under God I owe even myself and all my opportunities of public usefulness in the church."
+Doddridge preached at the funeral of his older friend in 1750, remarking: "To him under God I owe even myself and all my opportunities of public usefulness in the church."

 Marriage

-On 22 December 1730 he married Mercy Maris after a seven month courtship (1709–1790), daughter of Richard Maris, a baker and maltster of Worcester, and his second wife, Elizabeth Brindley.
-The marriage was at Upton upon Severn where Mercy's family lived.
+On 22 December 1730 he married Mercy Maris after a seven-month courtship (1709–1790), daughter of Richard Maris, a baker and maltster of Worcester, and his second wife, Elizabeth Brindley.
+The marriage was at Upton-upon-Severn where Mercy's family lived.
 They had nine children.
 The first, Elizabeth or Tetsey (1731–1736), died just before her fifth birthday and was buried under the platform of the Doddridge Chapel, Northampton.
 Four children survived to adulthood.
 The correspondence between them provides an insight into their lives.